Earnings, data boost helps European shares halt slide

 operator Telenor and AB InBev, the world's

 the previous six sessions.
-The index is down more than 5 percent
+The index is down 5.5 percent from a

 Despite a largely positive earnings season, which has seen